jspirit01/sound-to-onomatopoeia/README.md

 | 24      | Car windows               | 49*     | Rock song                 |
 | 25      | Telephone ringing         | 50      | Door knocking             |

 - **Number of Samples:** During annotation, some annotations were missing due to problems with inaudible or low-volume sounds.
 To ensure each sample had the same number of annotated candidates, samples with missing annotations were removed from the dataset.
-As a results, a total of 7,962 samples were collected, each with five onomatopoeic expression candidate.
+As a results, a total of 7,962 samples were collected, each with five onomatopoeic expression candidates.

 - **Dataset Details**: Each row in the dataset csv file includes the following fields: